 Minneapolis Assessor's Office

-Cleveland, Longfellow, and Linden Hills residential properties to be reviewed.
+Howe, Cedar-Riverside, Ventura Village, Phillips West, and Mid-Town Phillips residential properties to be reviewed.

-Appraisers from the City of Minneapolis Assessor's Office are currently conducting an official review of residential properties in Cleveland, Longfellow, and Linden Hills neighborhoods.
+Appraisers from the City of Minneapolis Assessor's Office are currently conducting an official review of residential properties in City neighborhoods.

 State law requires that appraisers from the City of Minneapolis physically review all properties in the city once every five years.
 This ensures that the Assessor's Office has the most current and accurate information to properly value your property and all properties throughout the city.
 Appraisers will be wearing a yellow vest and will carry a City identification badge, and are required to show it if asked.